Skip to content

 How should I use these tables during an exam?

 Use the tables as a chairside framework rather than a rigid rule set.
-Start with history, symptoms, and your core testing, then use the binocular vision, refractive error, and dry eye testing pages to check whether results fall within expected ranges or into patterns that warrant additional workup or treatment.
+Start with history, symptoms, and your core testing, then use the binocular vision, refractive error, dry eye testing, and IOP adjustment pages to check whether results fall within expected ranges or into patterns that warrant additional workup or treatment.

 Are these norms age-specific or one-size-fits-all?